Jonathan is a Grade 4 prosecutor.

-Jonathan was instructed as junior counsel (David Herbert Q.C. leading) in the prosecution of 3 men involved in the destruction by fire of a shop premises on Hinckley Road, Leicester.
+Jonathan was instructed as junior counsel in the prosecution of 3 men involved in the destruction by fire of a shop premises on Hinckley Road, Leicester.
 The men prepared a mixture of tens of litres of petrol and barbeque fuel which was distributed in the basement of the premises and subsequently ignited.
 The group intended to make a false insurance claim in relation to the shop.
 At the time of the ignition, 6 people were within the shop or family home above it.
 Five people died in the ensuing explosion and fire.

 The case involved the use of a witness who provided evidence pursuant to an agreement under the Serious Organised Crime and Police Act 2005 (Offenders assisting investigations and prosecutions).

 Each defendant was convicted of conspiracy to commit fraud by false representation and five counts of murder.

 R v RB and 12 Others (Operation Haversack)